2011JavaReact/Training/Project1/README.md

 You must use the following technologies to build the front end client: **JavaScript/Typescript**, **HTML**, **CSS**, **React** (optional), **Jenkins**, and **AWS**.
 The quality of your project is a reflection of your skills and abilities, so I recommend that you create something you can be proud of.
 The goal is to create something that you can be satisfied with.

-This project is tentatively due at the end of Week 5 or the beginning of.
+This project is tentatively due at the end of Week 5 or the beginning of Week 6.

 ## Project 1 Minimum Requirements
 - [ ] A front end client that utilizes at least 4 of the routes from your teammates web service (not including authentication endpoints)